Auerbach-Lab/RatHeadFixation/Fixation Plate for PFC, IP, and AC/README.md

 ## Parts
 **Assembly - v4** -- The headplate and fixation aseembly.
 Headplates can be 3d printed in stainless steel (such as 316) from a variety of manufacturers; [Craftcloud](craftcloud3d.com) allows easy comparison shopping.
+The leading edge of the headplate sits roughly along the coronal suture when properly positioned on the skull.

 **Drilling template** -- Cut-down headplate with substantially reduced thickness to facilitate marking locations of screw holes onto the skull.
 Print in same material (i.e. steel) at same scaling compensation as the main headplate to ensure identical spacing.